INTERNATIONAL WINE STYLES

-02. Identify, analyse and describe the sensory characteristics of a range of international wine styles
+02. Identify, compare and describe the sensory characteristics of a range of international wine styles

-- Through workshops, discussion in tasting practical classes and research tasks, students will explore the sensory characteristics of wine styles of the world.
+- Through discussion and tasting in workshops, and research tasks, students will explore the sensory characteristics of wine styles of the world.

 03. Apply the process of qualitative wine evaluation in assessing wine quality within the context of the various international Appellation systems